ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step04.md

 To achieve this from our starting "tabs" based application, we will:

-1. prepare the development environment
+1. Prepare the development environment
-1. change the tab labels
+1. Change the tab labels
-1. change the tab icons
+1. Change the tab icons
-1. change the page titles
+1. Change the page titles
-1. rename the source code for the pages
+1. Rename the source code for the pages
-1. finish the feature
+1. Finish the feature

 ## Prepare the Development Environment